When Your Child Has Inflammatory Bowel DiseaseEn Español (Spanish Version)

 National Digestive Diseases Information Clearinghouse (NDDIC)

-Inflammatory Bowel Disease.
-Kids Health from Nemours website.
+Inflammatory bowel disease.
+Nemours Kid's Health website.
 Available at:

-Inflammatory Bowel Disease.
-Coping with IBD.
-Help & Hope for Children with Digestive Disorders website.
+Inflammatory bowel disease.
+Help and Hope for Children with Digestive Disorders GI Kids website.
 Available at:

-Teen Guide: Dealing with Crohn's & Colitis.
-Crohn's & Colitis Foundation of America website.
+Teen guide: Dealing with Crohn's and colitis.
+Crohn's and Colitis Foundation of America website.
 Available at: